 - Summarise the key points evaluated in the discussion section.

 - Outline the associations of the identified issues and recommendations for future review work.

 This is simply how should a literature review be structured.
 Once you are familiar with the dissertation literature review structure, it’s time to delve into some tips for a literature review dissertation.

 |Concise and clear||Descriptive|

-|Contain wide range of sources||Contain less and limited sources|
+|Contain a wide range of sources||Contain fewer and limited sources|

 |Contain clear comparison and evaluation of the literature||Contain summaries of literature with no analysis|